| |

 additional electrical cost involved.
 Adding

-The Circulator
+The Pool Circulator

 is an inexpensive accessory, that will help to better